 If you’re unsure about making a pie crust from scratch, there are plenty of gluten-free pie crust alternatives.
 But if you do enjoy making pastry (or want to learn), there’s good news ahead.
 While some recipes are tricky to convert to gluten-free, it turns out that taking gluten out of the equation actually makes pie crust easier.
 Without gluten—which can result in a tough crust if overworked—the dough is a bit more forgiving.
 Follow along with our foolproof, step-by-step recipe for gluten-free pie crust.

-This recipe from Harriet Stichter of Indiana makes one 9″ crust.
+This gluten-free pie pastry recipe from Harriet Stichter of Indiana makes one 9-inch crust.
 You’ll want to double the recipe if making a double-crust pie.

-- 1 cup gluten-free all-purpose baking flour (Here’s how to make your own.)
+- 1 cup gluten-free all-purpose baking flour (Here’s a homemade gluten-free flour mix.)

 - 1/3 cup ground almonds